imenoxs/auto_dela_detect/readme.md

 # Repository Overview
 This repo contains several approaches to detect delaminations in cfrp images from ultrasound images or ultrasound radio frequency data.
-The several pipeline python files each contain one approach.
-Each pipeline also has a optimizer python file with the corresponding number.
+The python scripts starting with `pipeline0[...]` contain the code for the models.
-The optimizers use the optuna framework to optimize the parameters of the respective approach.
+The python scripts starting with `optimizer0[...]` contain the optimizer function to optimize the parameters of the respective pipeline.

+- pipeline01_IMG_Manual is a deterministic approach applying image processing techniques for classification. optimizer01 is the optimizer for the parameters for the pipeline
+- pipeline02_IMG_MLP is a classification MLP.
+- pipeline03_IMG_CNNOptPooling is a classification CNN.

+The results are saved inside the MLFlow.db and optuna.db for pipeline 1 and and E1 and E2 of pipeline 2.
+The files MLFlow_PC.db and optuna_PC.db contai  the results of pipeline 3 and pipeline2 E3

 To see the results of the optuna training you can start the environment with

 `optuna-dashboard sqlite:///optuna.db`
 or
 `mlflow ui --backend-store-uri sqlite:///MLFlow.db`

+Make sure to modify the file name accordingly.

-in the configs folder there is also a yaml file containing the configuration of the pipelines.
+The configs folder contains yaml files holding the configuration of the pipelines.
 If the pipeline is run the configuration gets read from the associated file.

 - pipeline01.py: This approach uses simple image processing techniques automatically classifying if the image is showing a delamination or not using the fallowing steps